 13. Stravinsky, Igor (1882 – 1971) Ebony Concerto

 This had to be included on my shortlist of Clarinet Concerti.
 This work was composed for Woody Herman in 1945.
 Herman was a jazz clarinetist and bandleader who performed widely both before and after the second world war.
 The Ebony Concerto is not scored for a traditional orchestra but instead, Stravinsky employs a jazz band.
 Whilst the clarinet features in the music it does not dominate as you would expect from a concerto.
 Instead, the soloist very much forms part of the jazz ensemble.
 The piece is littered with great jazz licks and tricks and shows Stravinsky’s love of Jazz.

 Concertino is a shorter form than the usual concerto.
 Tartini didn’t actually write a Clarinet Concerto at all, but what constitutes this concertino is a collection of movements from his violin sonatas.
 The outcome is actually a very coherent and delightful concertino with a light and bright overall feel.
 It is not a difficult concertino to play well but delightfully engaging.

 15. Weber, Carl Maria von Concertos One and Two and Concertino

 Weber was primarily a composer of Opera and this comes directly through all three of these concerti.
 Each of the works not only shows off the formidable technique of Bärmann, for whom they were composed but Weber’s effortless fluency with this form of music.
 Each of the pieces displays astonishing virtuosity coupled with brilliant writing for the orchestra and soloist.
-The movements are tirelessly dramatic, operatic and effervescent.
-My favourite by far is the finale of the 2nd Concerto in Eb which is tricky to play but full of fireworks from beginning to the end.
+The movements are tirelessly dramatic, operatic, and effervescent.
+My favorite by far is the finale of the 2nd Concerto in Eb which is tricky to play but full of fireworks from beginning to the end.
 If you enjoy these works, you will also like the Quintet and the Grand Duo Concertante.